Table of Contents[Hide][Show]

-The idea of batch cooking is as simple as the name suggests, batching the food prep and cooking in a time-saving way so that individual meals do not take as long to prepare.
+The idea of batch cooking is as simple as the name suggests: it’s just doing a week’s worth of meal prep in one go, so that serving individual meals does not take as long to prepare.

-I prefer to do this on Saturday when the kids are usually happy to play in the back yard with friends and I have a few hours to spare.
+I prefer to do a big batch of meal prep on Saturdays, when the kids are happily playing in the back yard with friends and I have a few hours to spare.

 Note: I did not include breakfast on this list, since we have a simple 4-day rotating breakfast meal plan that involves various proteins and vegetables and I make those each day.